 Anecdotal evidence suggests players do get banned, albeit on a more temporary basis.

-With that said, cheating is likely to be a part of Pokemon Go for the life of the game.
-If you are a spoofer, you're probably going to be ok.
+With that said, despite the recent push back against it, cheating is likely to be a part of Pokemon Go for the life of the game.
+If you are a spoofer, you may well get away with it.
 If not, and cheating annoys you, try to ignore and play the game with your own targets in mind, separating yourself from the cheating side.